Power: given or taken?

 Gamekeeper turns poacher

 Ex Droga 5 CEO Andrew Essex has written a book called The End Of Advertising.
 His epiphany and resulting departure from the ad industry – he is now CEO of Tribeca Enterprises – came when he learned about ad blocking and instantly converted.
-Like any true convert, he fell hard: ‘One day, we’ll look back on the fact that we forced people to watch ads with the same incredulity we reserve for, say, smoking cigarettes or wearing fedoras.
+And like any true convert, he fell hard: ‘One day, we’ll look back on the fact that we forced people to watch ads with the same incredulity we reserve for, say, smoking cigarettes or wearing fedoras.
 Perhaps the most enlightened brands should start thinking about reparations.’
 The book is repetitive and longer than it needs to be but definitely worth a look.
 What can advertisers do now that audiences have the power to zap their ads?
 Get more creative, Essex says.
 ‘And by creativity I don’t mean simply making less annoying ads, which are always welcome.
 The real goals are big ideas that reinvent or fully replace ads.’
 As examples he cites The Lego Movie – a hit movie ‘that also happened to be an ad’ – and Citibank’s Citi Bike program in New York City.
 The book ends with 10 principles for better advertising: in brief, ‘Adapt or Die’.

 AI breeds more nimble, fan-driven media